Using the ArcGISOnlineServiceAreaCalculator

 Introduction

-The ArcGIS Online (AGOL) Service Area Calculator is used to find the area that can be reached from the input location within a given travel time or travel distance.
+The ArcGIS Online (AGOL) Service Area Calculator is used to determine the area reachable from the input location within a given travel time or distance.
 Check out some of the other ArcGIS Online custom transformers here: Getting Started with ArcGIS Online Custom Transformers.

 What is ArcGIS Online?